andrewlowndes/ts-jsx-project/readme.md

 # Typescript JSX Environment
-A JSX.js web application development environment configured to use Typescript and Karma, Jasmine for testing.
+A JSX web application development environment configured to use Typescript and Karma, Jasmine for testing.

 ## Features
 - No UI libraries or frameworks, pure DOM and JSX (very small filesize)